Candijay

 Candijay, officially the Municipality of Candijay (Munisipyo sa Candijay; Bayan ng Candijay), is a municipality in the province of Bohol, Philippines.
-According to the 2020 census, it has a population of 30,119 people.
+According to the 2024 census, it has a population of 30,142 people.

 Candijay is home to the Bohol Island State University (BISU), which offers college courses related to Fishery Science, Teacher Education, Business and Management, and other science-related programs.
 It also has educational facilities for elementary and secondary levels in almost all barangays of the municipality.

 History

-The name of the town is said to have come from the words "Kang Dihay" meaning belonging to Dihay, a strong man with many followers.
-The name was eventually changed to Candijay and was organized during the Spanish regime and was then one of the 34 towns in the province in 1879 with a population of 5,030.
+The name of the town is believed to have been derived from the phrase *“Kang Dihay,”* meaning “belonging to Dihay,” a figure described as a strong leader with many followers.
+Over time, the name evolved into Candijay.
+The town was organized during the Spanish period and, by 1879, was one of the 34 towns in the province, with a recorded population of 5,030.

 The municipality of Candijay was one of the 34 towns established during the Spanish regime in 1879 and so was its establishment as a parish.
 The people were eventually converted to the Roman Catholic religion by the Spaniards.
 The parochial church of Candijay is dedicated to Saint Joseph whose feast day is 19 May.